alerpaschoal/CODARFE/CODARFE Notebook/README.md

 * *name_append:* The name to append in the end of the file with the results
 * *rLowVar:* Flag to define if it is necessary to apply the removal of predictors with low variance.
 Set as False if less than 300 predictors.
 * *applyAbunRel:* Flag to define if it is necessary to apply the relative abundance transformation.
 Set as False if the data is already transformed
+*  *allow_transform_high_variation:* Flag to allow the target transformation in case it has a high variance.
 * *percentage_cols_2_remove:* Percentage of the total predictors removed in each iteraction of the RFE.
 HIGH IMPACT in the final result and computational time.
 * *n_Kfold_CV:* Number of folds in the Cross-validation step for the RMSE calculation.
 HIGH IMPACT in the final result and computational time.
 * *weightR2:* Weight of the R² metric in the model’s final score